jameselsey/android-gradle-example/README.md

 android-gradle-example
 ======================

-Skeleton project for android gradle
+Example android project built with gradle, useful for cloning purposes for new projects